1ns0litude/CTNotes/README.md

 A lightweight and efficient tool to streamline note-taking while solving Hacking Capture The Flag (CTF) challenges.
 This program is designed to help you quickly organize findings, commands, and exploits during your CTF journey.
 🚀 Features

-    Structured note templates for CTFs
+    Structured note template for CTFs

     Easy-to-use CLI